Radio Caroline sails north

-On the evening of Thursday 2nd July 1964 Ronan O'Rahilly of Radio Caroline and Allan Crawford of Radio Atlanta announced that their two stations were to merge (see note below).
-The press release is here.
-Radio Atlanta was to be renamed Caroline South and the Fredericia, the original Caroline ship, would leave the Essex coast and sail round the country to a new anchorage off the Isle Of Man.
+On the evening of Thursday 2nd July 1964 Ronan O'Rahilly of Radio Caroline and Allan Crawford of Radio Atlanta announced that their two stations were joining forces.
+Radio Atlanta was to be renamed Caroline South and the Fredericia, the original Caroline ship, would leave the east coast and sail round the country to a new anchorage off the Isle Of Man.
 This would enable Caroline to offer national coverage.
+(There is a Sunday Mirror report from December 1964 revealing the background to the deal here.)

-Tom Lodge was on Caroline at the time.
-You can read his memories of the day here.
-He chose to stay on board and head north.
-Joining him was fellow DJ Jerry Leighton.
+From the original Caroline on-air team, Tom Lodge and Jerry Leighton chose to stay on board and head north.
 In those days the disc-jockeys did not play their own records.
 That duty was taken care of by studio technicians.
-We know of two who were on the voyage - Alan ‘Neddy’ Turner and someone just referred to as “Terry”.
-Can anyone provide his surname?
+We know of two who were on the voyage - Alan ‘Neddy’ Turner and someone just referred to on air as “Terry”.
+We don't know his surname but Bryan Vaughan has suggested that it may have been Radio Atlanta's Australian studio engineer Terry Saunders.

 Simon Dee decided not to make the journey.
-He chose to swap ships and to join some of the former Radio Atlanta personnel who were to host the programmes of the new Caroline South.
+He chose to swap ships, as did Doug Kerr, to join some of the former Radio Atlanta personnel who were to host the programmes of the new Caroline South.

 At 12.30am on Saturday 4th July the engine was started, the anchor was raised and the Fredericia began her historic journey.
-At that stage the disc-jockeys had not been told the ship's eventual destination.
+At that stage, the listeners had not been told the ship's eventual destination.
+There was a pre-recorded programme of jazz music going out at the time but Tom Lodge took over with a live show soon after 1am.

 Saturday 4th July 1964